Whale & Wildlife Watching Tours Summer

 Whale viewing guidelines

-Please understand that when we view the wildlife and whales that we are guests in their home and must follow a strict set of viewing guidelines in order to respect their natural life processes.
-Yes, the whales do get close due to their behaviour, but also can be far away in some instances.
+Please understand that when we’re viewing the whales and other marine wildlife we’re guests in their home.
+It’s our responsibility to follow a strict set of viewing guidelines to respect their natural life processes.
+Yes, the whales can get close occasionally because they don’t know the rules, but they can also be far away in some instances.

-- We are asked to maintain 200 metres in Canadian waters / 200 yards in American waters from Bigg’s killer whales; 100 metres for baleen whales. (we will not be viewing the endangered Southern Resident Killer Whales)
+- We’re asked to maintain 200 metres in Canadian waters / 200 yards in American waters from Bigg’s killer whales; 100 metres for baleen whales such as humpback, minke and grey whales.
+We don’t view the endangered southern resident killer whales.

-- All other islands in the Salish Sea (over 419 of them) we maintain 200 metres (220 yards) if whales are inshore
+- For all other islands in the Salish Sea (over 419 of them!) we maintain at least 200 metres (220 yards) if whales are inshore of us.

-- Most of the time the whales are out far enough for us to view at the minimum regulatory distances
+- Most of the time, the whales are out far enough from shore for us to view them at the minimum regulatory distances.

-- Bring a good camera with a zoom lens
+- Bring a good camera with a telephoto lens!